AnyBody/tutorials/A_study_of_studies/lesson1.md

-AnyBody models are 3D, with each rigid segment having six degrees of freedom (3 spatial movements and 3 rotations).
+AnyBody models are 3D, with each rigid segment having six degrees of freedom (3 translational movements and 3 rotations).
 Thus, the "Mechanical System Information" multiplies the segment count by 6 to get the total degrees of freedom, which is 12 in this case.

 To locate everything in space, we need 12 constraints, which is the role of section 2 in the Mechanical System Information.
-This section tallies the kinematic constraints, which must equal the model's degrees of freedom, i.e., 12.
+This section tallies the kinematic constraints, which must equal the model's degrees of freedom for the system to be kinematically determined, i.e., 12 constraints for this model.

 The 12 constraints are derived from the two revolute joints in the model for the shoulder and elbow.
 A revolute joint retains one degree of freedom between the